Changes to what will be running

 We will also not be offering food service on board the trains, although we have introduced a new takeaway cream tea package, which can be collected from the cafe before boarding the train (booking required, weekends only).

-We will be running a heritage diesel service on Saturdays, a steam service on Sundays and a heritage diesel railcar (diesel multiple unit) service on Wednesdays.
+We will be running a steam service on most weekends and a heritage diesel railcar (diesel multiple unit) service on Wednesdays.

 Entrance & Tickets